LA Fitness Legionnaires Suit, Life Time Accused of Discrimination, SoulCycle Injury

 A New York woman is suing SoulCycle, New York City, in New York Supreme Court alleging she was seriously injured during a Jan.
 31, 2016, class at one of the company's California studios.
 Donna Wood was dismounting her bike at SoulCycle's Wilshire Boulevard studio in Beverly Hills, according to a Self report, when her leg was allegedly "impaled" on one of the bike's support bars, cutting deeply into her thigh.
 Her lawsuit claims that loud music and dimmed lights prevented anyone from hearing her screams for help for "several minutes."
 Furthermore, Wood alleges the staff did not help her contact an ambulance, prompting her to take an Uber to a nearby hospital where her wound was treated with 50-plus surgical staples.
 She claims the wound later became infected and left a permanent scar.

 Club Industry's Legal Briefs features recent notable legal news related to the health club industry.
 Do you have news to share with us?
-Send your news, tips or story ideas to pr@clubindustry.com.
+Send your news, tips or story ideas to [email protected].
 You can also connect with us on Facebook, on Twitter @clubindustry and on LinkedIn.